matthewlong29/PareAndFlourish_Site/_posts/2017-04-09-why-a-functional-resume-will-land-you-an-interview.md

 comments: true
 ---

-## Millennial Professional Pt.1: Why a “Functional Resume” Will Land you an Interview
+## Millennial Professional Pt.
+1: Why a “Functional Resume” Will Land you an Interview

 Let us introduce you to the three-part Millennial Professional series.
 In this series, we will cover the resume, interview, and interview follow-up portions of your job search.
 First, Why a “Functional Resume” Will Land you an Interview!